Mosconi Cup: History and player selection

 As time progressed, the event evolved from its exhibition nature into a much more serious and professional tournament.
 Among the snooker players, only Davis continued into the event's more serious era, competing in the first eleven Mosconi Cups and bowing out only when the event began to clash with snooker's UK Championship, at which he appeared as both a player and a BBC commentator.
 After Davis's withdrawal, all players had to earn an invitation through their performances at other pool events, meaning that no more snooker players appeared until 2007 when Tony Drago earned a place by virtue of his performance on the European Pool Tour.

-Both teams have dominated the tournament for extended periods.
-Team USA won ten of the first twelve tournaments between 1994 and 2005, including six consecutive victories.
-The 2006 tournament was a tie, and Team Europe then won ten times in eleven years between 2007 and 2017, including eight consecutive victories.
-The overall series record now stands at 15–13 to Team Europe.
+Team USA initially dominated the tournament, winning 10 of the first 12 tournaments between 1994 and 2005, including 6 consecutive victories from 1996 to 2001.
+The 2006 tournament was a tie.
+Since then, Team Europe has dominated the tournament, winning 15 of the 18 events staged between 2007 and 2024, including 8 consecutive victories from 2010 to 2017.
+The overall series record now stands at 17–13 to Team Europe.

 Joshua Filler of Germany became the youngest player to participate in the Mosconi Cup at 20 years old, in 2017.
 Earl Strickland of the United States became the oldest player to participate in the Mosconi Cup at 61 years old, in 2022.

-The record for the most Mosconi Cup appearances is 17, held jointly by Germany's Ralf Souquet and the USA's Johnny Archer.
-The record for the most Mosconi Cup wins is 9, held jointly by USA's Johnny Archer and the USA's Earl Strickland.
+The record for the most Mosconi Cup appearances is 18, held by USA's Shane Van Boening.
+The record for the most Mosconi Cup wins is 9, held jointly by both USA's Earl Strickland and Johnny Archer.